Judith S. Olson

 Judith S. Olson is an American researcher best known for her work in the field of human-computer interaction and the effect of distance on teamwork.

 Olson began her career at the University of Michigan before later moving to the University of California, Irvine.
-She retired in 2008 with over 110 research articles to her name.
+She first retired in 2008 from the University of Michigan, joined University of California, Irvine and then retired again in 2017, with over 110 research articles to her name.

 Education

 In 1965, Judith Olson received her B.A. in Mathematics and Psychology from Northwestern University.
 In 1969, she received her Ph.D. in Mathematical Psychology at the University of Michigan.
 Following the completion of her Ph.D., she attended Stanford University in 1970 as a Postdoctoral Fellow in Cognitive Psychology.

 Life and career

 From 1970 to 2008, Olson taught at the University of Michigan as a professor in both the Department of Psychology and in the Computer and Information Systems Group.
 She retired in 2008 from the University of Michigan, where she was made a Professor Emerita for her contributions to the field of Human Computer Interaction.
 Currently, Olson serves as a Bren Professor of Information and Computer Sciences at the University of California, Irvine.
 Her husband, Gary M. Olson, was also a Bren Professor of Information and Computer Sciences at UCI before retiring in 2016 and is a frequent co-author of her research works.